-Our Teaching Artists
+Teaching Artists

 Jason Callaghan

-Band Teacher Jason Callaghan is a Southern California based composer, trumpet player, and educator.
+Band Instructor Jason Callaghan is a Southern California based composer, trumpet player, and educator.
 He has a Master of Music in Composition from Mannes School of Music at the New School and a Bachelor of Music with a focus in Composition from California State University, Fullerton.
 As a composer, Jason has enjoyed multiple premieres of his pieces by collegiate players and ensembles.
 As a trumpet player, Jason has played for the Disneyland Resort, multiple churches, and more.
 He is experienced in classical, contemporary, and pop, among other genres.
 Currently, Jason is part of the adjunct faculty at California State University Fullerton, teaching Music Theory and Composition, as well as an after school band leader for elementary musicians through Arts & Learning Conservatory.

 Mary Lieblang